danderson/virtuakube/README.md

 It has several advantages compared to minikube or cloud clusters:

  - Support any number of nodes, limited only by system RAM.
- - Can run without root privileges.
+ - Can run without root privileges (sort of - currently still requires docker privileges for image building).
  - Can run without internet access.
  - Because it emulates a full ethernet LAN, can be used to test networked systems.